rotators/Fo1in2/Fallout2/Fallout1in2/mods/fo1_new_premades/README.md

 Fallout 1 New Premade Characters
 ------------------

-Replaces the original premade characters.
+Replaces the original FALLOUT 1 premade characters.
 Depending on the picked character, the starting items will change.

 ### Installation